Do Go On - 396 - Rosemary Brown: A Musical Seance

 Amazing.

-So, yeah, but isn't it amazing?
+So, yeah, but isn't it, isn't it amazing, she wrote multiple plays.

 I mean, if she was doing this all herself, even if they're bad.

-What a work ethic.
+What a work I think.

-She's created a lot of stuff.
+created a lot of stuff.

 That's tough to do.

-Single mother.
+Single mother?

-Couple of kids.
+A couple of kids.

 Yeah.